chajadan/tidyData_c3/CodeBook.md

 ## Transformations applied by this script

 The raw observations are first grouped by activity and subject, generally resulting in many observations of the same subject for any one given activity.
-The observations that match in both subject and activity are then column-wise averaged, resulting in a single mean observation in the result tidy data.
+The observations that match in both subject and activity are then column-wise averaged, resulting in a single mean observation in the resulting tidy data.
 Since there are 30 subjects and 6 activities, that means that the original 10,000+ observations are boiled down to 180 observations of the mean values for each observation scenario.

 ## The variables